Dimitrios Konstantopoulos: Second spell in Hartlepool United

 On 2 December 2019, after six months without a club, he re-joined National League club Hartlepool until the end of the season.
 The 41-year-old shot stopper had been training with Pools for the majority of the season following his release from Boro.
 Dimi made one appearance for Pools, in the FA Trophy, and became the oldest player to ever play for the club at 41 years and 15 days old.

 Thornaby

 On 25 August 2020, Konstantopoulos signed for Northern Football League side Thornaby for the 2020–21 season.

 International career

 On 17 November 2010, Konstantopoulos was called up to the Greece national football team for a match against Austria.
 On 6 April 2011, he made his only appearance for the national team against Malta in a UEFA Euro 2012 qualifier.

 Coaching career

 In August 2021, it was announced that Konstantopoulos would become Hartlepool United's goalkeeper coach following the departure of Ross Turnbull.
 Dimi left the club on 8 June 2022.

+In June 2022, Konstantopoulos took up the role of goalkeeper coach at Panetolikos and later had a spell as assistant manager.
+However, in June 2023, it was announced that Dimi had moved back to the UK and had taken up the dual role of first team and goalkeeper coach at Ayr United.

+From June to September 2025 he was an assistant coach at Iraklis.